abelectronicsuk/ABElectronics_Win10IOT_Libraries/README.md

 ## Installing The Library ##

-We have GitHub pages for this library and demos at <http://abelectronicsuk.github.io/ABElectronics_Win10IOT_Libraries/>.

 To install ABElectronics-Windows10-IOT, run the following command in the Package Manager Console
 ``` powershell
 Install-Package ABElectronics_Win10IOT_Libraries